auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 ## Step 2

+Before proceeding, it's essential to familiarize yourself with the concepts of PYNQ, Jupyter Notebook, and Overlays via the website: [PYNQ-Z2](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z2_setup.html)

-If you already have a basic idea of Jupyter on these boards, upload the `.bit` file and the `.hwh` file to Jupyter.
-In the same folder, create a new `.ipynb` file for writing the script.
+If you already have a basic understanding of using Jupyter on these boards, start by uploading the .bit file and the .hwh file to Jupyter.
+Then, create a new .ipynb file in the same directory to write your script.
 -[Overlay Tutorial](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/overlay_tutorial.html)

 ## Step 3